TY-Jeong/aRPaCa/README.md

 #### Step 2: Run VASP

+By running VASP, the user can get NVT ensmbles.

 #### Step 3: Extract structures from MD trajectory.
 The below code will gernerate POSCAR files using the XDATCAR file from previous step.